ragebflame/ragebflame.github.io/_posts/2022-01-15-simulate-cpu-load-with-python.md

 {% include figure.html url="python.webp" alt="sssss" caption="" %}

-While testing out some home automation code on my Raspberry Pi I noticed it was pretty CPU intensive.
+While testing out some home automation code on my Raspberry Pi, I noticed it was pretty CPU intensive.
 Time to bump up the overclock to squeeze more performance out of the Broadcom Arm7 processor.
-I wanted to keep an eye on temperatures, as well as stability under full load so I needed to simulate CPU usage.
+I wanted to keep an eye on temperatures, as well as stability under full load, so I needed to simulate CPU usage.

 This Python script will do the job.
-It uses the multiprocessing library which you can read more about [here](https://docs.python.org/2/library/multiprocessing.html).
+It uses the multiprocessing library, which you can read more about [here](https://docs.python.org/2/library/multiprocessing.html).

 ```python
 #!/usr/bin/env python